 Attackers could exploit an unpatched security hole in multiple browsers to spoof the URL in your address bar and play similar tricks with SSL certificates and status bars, according to Secunia.

-The Danish security firm labeled the vulnerability "moderately critical" and is offering a test
+The Danish security firm labeled the vulnerability "moderately critical" and is offering a test users can run to see if their browsers are affected.
+The firm recommends users manually type URLs in the address bar and avoid links from untrusted sources.

 The security hole is the "unintended result of the International Domain Name (IDN) implementation," which allows the use of international characters in domain names.
 "This can be exploited by registering domain names with certain international characters that resemble other commonly used characters, thereby causing the user to believe they are on a trusted site," Secunia said in its advisory.